Should your small business accept bitcoin?

 It was certainly something DePhillips thought about when mulling over pros and cons of the currency.
 "I worried about the volatility," she says.
 "If I invoiced for $5,000 in bitcoin, it could be worth $3,500 the next week, depending on how the price was running."

 Using bitcoin requires learning some new lingo.
 Here's a handy cheat sheet.

-Private key: a secret number that allows the user to prove he owns his bitcoins.
+Private key: A secret number that allows bitcoins to be spent.
 Every bitcoin address has a matching private key saved in the wallet of the bitcoin owner.